Common question customers ask: “What drive & back solution do you recommend?”

 https://www.pcmag.com/article2/0,2817,2401086,00.asp

 Although we are not the biggest fan, you can also look into cloud solutions, at least for the most critical files.
-If the files are important, it is a good idea to have a backup offsite, such as in the cloud, in case of flooding, fires, storms, etc. Cloud providers could be the well known iCloud, Google Drive, OneDrive, Dropbox, BackBlaze, iDrive, Amazon Drive & Amazon Photos storage services, and so on.
+If the files are important, it is a good idea to have a backup offsite, such as in the cloud, in case of flooding, fires, storms, etc. Cloud providers could be the well known iCloud, Google Drive and Google Photos, OneDrive, Dropbox, BackBlaze, iDrive, Amazon Drive & Amazon Photos storage services, and so on.

 Whatever 3-2-1 backup strategy you decide to implement, the goal is to be disciplined in keeping up with the backup routine, so that we can have multiple copies of the data on at least 3 media in different locations in case the need for disaster recovery occurs.
 This way, if one storage medium fails, we have access to the data on another.